 Robinhood, which is self-dubbed as a new, disruptive force in the online brokerage industry, launched to the public in 2014 exclusively as a mobile app for Apple smartphones and tablets.
 Robinhood’s target audience are millenials with commission-free trading as a major selling point.
 In 2019, they added support for cryptocurrencies as well.

 Important note: You do not own the coins you trade on Robinhood – Robinhood essentially issues IOUs that act as coin replacements (hence no fees).
 This means you can’t send coins out of this exchange to your own wallet.
+You need to sell your coins into fiat before you can move your funds out of Robinhood.

 Coinbase vs Robinhood: Fees